 You can read more about this in the Fees & Allowances home, or by visiting ‘ATM Allowances’ in the 'Manage' tab of your Monzo Account.

 The 30-day period for allowances resets exactly 30 days after your first withdrawal, rather than at the start of a new month.
 Your allowances are shared across any accounts you have.
 So if you have a joint account, your allowance is split across that account and your personal account: - For example, if you take out £150 on the 2nd of the month and £50 on the 5th, your allowance would reset on the 2nd and 5th day of the next month - If you made a third withdrawal before those dates, then we'd charge the withdrawal fee.

-- Some ATMs will charge you a fee for taking out cash (which we don’t receive), so we recommend using a free machine whenever you can
+Just be aware that some ATMs will charge you a fee for taking out cash (which we don’t receive), so we recommend using a free machine whenever you can.

 You may need to activate your magstripe to use some foreign ATMs